LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 .. #.
 Accept the ``scoringAlgorithms`` array as an argument.

 #.
 Use ``initialPrompt`` to pick the algorithm.
 #.
-Prompt the user to enter a word to score.
-The prompt should also provide the
+Prompt the user to enter a word to score and select the scoring algorithm they would like to use.

-   user an option for ending the program.
+..
+The prompt should also provide the user an option for ending the program.
 .. #.
 Use the selected algorithm to determine the score for the word: